Ivop2201/MyRep/README.md

 ## Usage
 You can find a variety of code snippets and projects in this repository.
 To use a specific code snippet or explore a project, simply navigate to the respective folder.
 Each folder may contain its own README with usage instructions.

-## Contributing
-While this repository is primarily for my personal code, I'm open to contributions if you find a bug or have an enhancement in mind.
-If you'd like to contribute, please check the [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License
 This project is licensed under the BSD License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions, suggestions, or would like to collaborate, feel free to reach out to me at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions, suggestions, or would like to collaborate, feel free to reach out to me at [ivanporta99@gmail.com](mailto:ivanporta99@gmail.com).

 Thank you for visiting MyRep!